 Along with the general switch to a predominantly remote workplace comes every project manager’s worry on how tasks will get done in the future.
-Given the current situation, we find it impossible to exactly predict the future of our projects.
+Given the current situation, we find it impossible to predict the future of our projects precisely.

-What’s affecting the people who drive the economy will also impact how we manage work on a day-to-day basis.
-We’ve never seen such a rapid extension of events in our lifetime, with millions of people losing their jobs, going from their daily office job to a work from home opportunity, and having to find new ways to literally survive and maintain business.
+What’s affecting the people who drive the economy will also impact how we manage work daily.
+We’ve never seen such a rapid extension of events in our lifetime, with millions of people losing their jobs, going from their daily office job to a work-from-home opportunity, and finding new ways to survive and maintain business.

-One thing is certain though: companies are already preparing to face recession and a constantly changing workforce.
-Each in their own ways.
+One thing is sure, though: companies are already preparing to face recession and a constantly changing workforce—each in their way.

-That’s why we’re going to analyze how the beginning of 2021 has changed the face of any predicted project management trends and how you can prepare your project teams for the upcoming recession.
+We’re going to analyze how the beginning of 2022 has changed the face of any predicted project management trends and how you can prepare your project teams for the upcoming recession.

 Cutting costs is a top priority

-Some things though will have to remain, like wages, utilities, and mandatory software you simply can’t do your work without.
+However, some things will have to remain, like wages, utilities, and mandatory software you simply can’t do your work without.
 Faced with this scenario, business owners and project managers will have to learn to prioritize where their money goes.

-Doing this as early as possible will help you get your costs down to the minimum by the time recession hits.
-Even if it means not paying for that app you’ve only used once last year anymore.
+Doing this as early as possible will help you get your costs down to the minimum when a recession hits—even if it means not paying for that app you only used once last year.
 Also, consider how much money you can save by simply having all of your client meetings online and not having to visit their office now that we’re stuck in the digital realm.

 EVERYTHING is now digital